LSPosed/MagiskOnWSALocal/README.md

 - No Linux environment required for integration
 - Keep each build up to date
 - Support both ARM64 and x64
+- Support all OpenGApps variants
+- Fix external storage access of DocumentUI

 ## Usage